NOMS-DIGITAL-STUDIO/hub-monitoring/README.md

 ====
 Monitoring for the HUB, this use smashing which is forked from Dashing, as Dashing is no longer being maintained.

-Currently only setup to monitor CircleCI builds, but its expected other pages will be added.
+Currently only setup to monitor CircleCI builds, and Health.

 Build
 ----